RiccardoMancini/Blender-add-on/README.md

-# Computer Graphics 2022/23 project
+# Computer Graphics 2022/23 Project: gDNA for Blender (Add-On Development)
-## Overview
+## Project Overview
-Developing an add-on for Blender that incorporates the gDNA neural network to generate 3D avatars in various poses and outfits.
+Our project involves the development of a Blender add-on that seamlessly integrates the gDNA neural network.
+This add-on enables the generation of 3D avatars in diverse poses and outfits, enhancing the capabilities of Blender.

 ## System Requirements
 To successfully use this add-on, your system must meet the following requirements: